dalathegreat/Nissan-Leaf-BatterySaver/README.md

 Owners of Nissan Leaf/e-NV200, particularly with bigger batteries (30/40/62kWh)

 ## How to use it?
-To set the charge limiter, turn on fresh air circulation, and set fan speed to max (7).
+To set the charge limiter, turn on re-circulation, and set fan speed to max (7).
 You'll see the dash capacity bars start to move, along with the state of charge %.
 When the desired charge max % is reached, it can be set by turning down the fan speed.
 Check out the video below.

 BatterySaver in action, youtube link:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/tOSR3UZ7kgU/0.jpg)](https://www.youtube.com/watch?v=tOSR3UZ7kgU)